gmcmanus/anki-kindle-highlights-import/README.md

 ## Configuration

-You can configure the add-on by choosing "Add-ons" from the "Tools" menu, selecting "kindle_highlights" and then clicking the "Config" button.
+You can configure the add-on by choosing "Add-ons" from the "Tools" menu, selecting `kindle_highlights_import` and then clicking the "Config" button.